gravitational/teleport/docs/4.0/user-manual.md

 ### SSH Certificates for Automation

 Regular users of Teleport must request an auto-expiring SSH certificate, usually every day.
-This doesn't work for non-intractive scripts, like cron jobs or CI/CD pipeline.
+This doesn't work for non-interactive scripts, like cron jobs or CI/CD pipeline.

 For such automation, it is recommended to create a separate Teleport user for